KvngJamesII/pink/NETLIFY_DEPLOYMENT_GUIDE.md

 After deploying, test your application:

 1. Visit the URL provided by Netlify
+2. Verify that you're redirected to the login page (not stuck on "Loading QuicRef...")
+3. Test the login functionality with a test user (for the demo, any credentials should work)
-2. Test all functionality to ensure it works as expected
+4. Test all other functionality to ensure it works as expected
-3. Check the Netlify logs if you encounter any issues
+5. Check the Netlify logs if you encounter any issues

 ## Additional Configuration